 The model for measuring the costs and benefits (both monetary and non-monetary) of using BIM in public construction projects enables EU public clients to assess the estimated advantages for their specific projects on their own.
-The consolidated cost-benefit analysis model is tailored to the needs and challenges of stakeholders involved in BIM adoption at various levels.
+The consolidated cost-benefit analysis model is tailored to the needs and challenges of stakeholders involved in BIM adoption and in its regular use throughout the whole life cycle of a built asset at various levels.